-To be honest, the appearance of social media and paid searches has lessened the importance that SEO compared to a decade ago.
-However, the businesses prevailing today emphasise SEO because it can help in targeting customers who are pretty unclear about their purchase.
-SEO can help businesses to attract prospects and influence them with their product/services.
+To be honest, the appearance of social media and paid searches has lessened the importance of SEO compared to a decade ago.
+However, businesses prevailing today emphasise SEO because it can help in targeting customers who are pretty unclear about their purchases.
+SEO can help businesses to attract prospects and influence them with their products or services.
 On the other hand, if we consider a paid campaign, it is driven more towards customers who have a clear idea of what to buy and/or from where to buy.

 - What is the difference between SEO and Content Marketing?